qulle/oltb/README_INTERNAL.md

 ```
 To have a `danger` prompt dialog, add the property `confirmClass: Dialog.Danger`.
 To change the text of the confirm button, add the property `confirmText: 'Your text'`.

-The dialogs could be extended with more options, but i want to keep the configuration as simple as possible.

 ### Modal
 To use the custom modal in the map, include the following module.
 ```javascript
 import Modal from './modules/common/Modal';
 ```

-The modal uses the trap focus to circle the tab-key.
+The modal uses trap focus to circle the tab-key.
 ```javascript
 Modal.create({
     title: 'Title',